Wednesday, January 28, 2009

 Hell is Other People's Code

-My current assignment has me analyzing code for an embedded system that is 15 years old.
-Not only is the system and software 15 years old, but the software has been continously under development for 15 years.
+My current assignment has me analyzing code for an embedded system that been under development for 15 years.

 There is a lot of money invested in the development of this software.